 Yes, according to the company’s SDS, WD-40 can cause skin irritation.
 It’s best to use gloves and do not let the product sit on your skin for a prolonged period of time.

 WD-40 states that “None of the components are listed as a carcinogen or suspect carcinogen by IARC, NTP, ACGIH or OSHA.”

-This is suspicious though, considering that petroleum-based products have at least some potential to cause cancer since they all emit volatile organic compounds (VOCs).
+This is questionable though, considering that petroleum-based products have at least some potential to cause cancer since they all emit volatile organic compounds (VOCs).
 Without knowing the exact ingredients, it’s impossible to get a definitive answer to this question.

 Is WD-40 Toxic to Inhale?